Lufthansa Cargo wants to remain in airfreight's Champions League

 While 2016 saw an “extremely hard” first half, Lufthansa discerned “quite good signs” in the last quarter which has continued into 2017.

-Operationally, Lufthansa Cargo “came close to zero” rather than a loss last year, said Gerber, adding that he espied a “glimpse of hope” for end of 2016 and 2017, emphasising that the division loss was more about “reinvesting for the future and engineering”.
+Operationally, Lufthansa Cargo “came close to zero” rather than a loss last year, said Gerber, adding that he espied a “glimpse of hope” for end of 2016 and 2017, emphasising that the divisional loss was more about “reinvesting for the future and engineering”.

 Lufthansa Cargo's evolution is packed in four parts: a cost cutting and efficiency drive (C40), looking for new products, airline partnerships and digitisation.